-If booking for your travel date isn't open yet, you can set up a booking alert and we'll send you an email as soon as we've found tickets for your search.
+If your travel date isn't open for booking yet, you can set up a booking alert and we'll send you an email as soon as tickets open.

 IN THIS ARTICLE

 Search for trains even if you know it's too early to book.
 We recommend setting up separate alerts for each leg of a long distance journey; that way you'll be notified as soon as tickets for each part become available.

 Click "Alert me when booking opens".
 If you're signed into your account, your email address will appear automatically.

 As soon as booking opens, we'll send you an email with a link to your search.
 Click the link and you'll see your journey!

 You can log in or register for a Loco2 account to manage your booking alerts online.

 You can see the travel date and time you have set the alert for.
 Click the "edit" button to see your original search, where you can change the time, date or stations and set a new alert.

 You can delete any unwanted alert by clicking the bin icon